divonlan/genozip/docs/genocat.rst

 .. include:: opt-threads.rst
 .. include:: opt-stats.rst

+.. option:: --show-kraken[=INCLUDED|EXCLUDED].
+In combination with --taxid reports whether each line is included or excluded. =INCLUDED or =EXCLUDED reports only a subset of lines accordingly.
+Combine with --count for a fast report without display the file itself.

+| See: :ref:`kraken`

 .. option:: --validate[=valid]  Validates that the file(s) are valid genozip files.
 By default reports files that are invalid.
 With --validate=valid reports files that are valid.